sarahannblackledge/GENIUSII/README.md

     1. nii.gz file of CBCT that has been registered/resampled to the CTref.
 Note: no date or name information is stored in the metadata of these nifti files, so they are considered fully anonymized.
 HOWEVER, the nifti filename contains the study date by default.
 I recommend changing this manually retrospectively once all desired data has been converted to nifti format (e.g. Fraction1.nii.gz).

 ### Step 6: Copy nifti dump folder to storage device
 Once you've got all of the data you want to analyse in your nifti_dump folder, you can copy this to the external storage device to be used with the MATLAB app.
-You can then make the ITK-SNAP workspaces by operating on the nifti files saved on the storage device.
+You can then make the ITK-SNAP workspaces (See Step 7) by loading in the desired nifti files saved on the storage device.

+### Step 7: Generate ITK-SNAP workspaces
+An ITK-SNAP workspace is a file that contains information about the so-called 'image layers' (source nifti files) and display settings (transparency, colormaps, default contrast and zoom, etc.) for data loaded into the ITK-SNAP image viewer.
+In other words, a saving a 'workspace' is like saving a particular 'state' of the viewer once you have loaded all of the required images and adjusted the display settings appropriately.

+For this project, we will have to save all of the workspaces ourselves in advance to ensure consisent and correct loading of images and default display settings. *All workspaces must be saved on the external hard drive in the 'workspaces' folder: /Volumes/SarahB_USB/nifti_dump/workspaces*.
+The source files that these workspaces reference should also be saved on the external hard drive in the 'nifti_dump' folder (file paths listed below):

+1. /Volumes/SarahB_USB/nifti_dump/images
+2. /Volumes/SarahB_USB/nifti_dump/masks

+How to generate a workspace:
+  1. Drag the CT SIM image into ITK-snap to 'load as main image'.
+  2. Press ⌘i to open the 'Image Layer Inspector'.
+Select the 'Contrast' tab, and click 'Auto'.
+  3. Drag the CBCT image (if required) into ITK-snap.
+Select 'Load as Additional Image'.
+By default, all 'additional' images are loaded as separate thumbnails in the right hand corner of the image viewer, and the observer can toggle back and forth between the two images.
+This is not what we want.
+Right click on the CBCT image and click 'Display as Overlay' to superimpose the CBCT on top of the CT SIM.
+  4. Go to the 'Contrast' tab on the 'Image Layer Inspector', make sure the CBCT image is highlighted in the left-hand pane by clicking on it, and then select 'Auto' to adjust the default contrast of the CBCT image.
+  5. Repeat steps 3 and 4 for the US image (if required).
+  6. Set the Opacity of the US image to 0.5 by going to the 'General' tab in the Image Layer Inspector, and typing '50%' in the 'Overlay opacity' textbox.
+  7. Load in the masks with the following order and colormaps:

+      PTV45_1	gold mask
+      PTV45_2	purple mask
+      PTV45_3	pink mask
+      PTV45_Robust	blue mask
+      CTV-T LRinit_1_Full	Green mask
+      Bladder	Yellow mask
+      Rectum	Brown mask
+      CTV-T HRinit	red mask